-Harold Anstee, a member of the Potsgrove Anstees, was born on 5 May 1897 in Foxon Street, Leicester to parents John Anstee and Mary Ann Russell – he was brother to fellow Anstey Heroes Arthur Richard Anstee, Harry Russell Anstee and John William Anstee.
-Harold was baptised 31 August 1897 at Leicester, St Mary de Castro; he lived in Leicester during his childhood, living at 20 Hawthorne Street Leicester with his family in the 1911 Census, and became a printer on leaving school.
+PO 52.
+Harold Anstee: He was born on 5 May 1897 in Foxon Street, Leicester to parents John Anstee (PO 25) and Mary Ann Russell, baptised on 31 August 1897 at Leicester, St Mary de Castro.
+He lived in Leicester during his childhood, living at 20 Hawthorne Street Leicester with his family in the 1911 Census, and became a printer on leaving school.

 It is surely Harold who was the “H. Anstie” admitted to 149th Field Ambulance on 4 July 1917 with ‘scabies‘, discharged back to the ‘Hood Battalion‘ on 6 July 1917, even though the Service Number written was ‘ZC6089’ rather than ‘6079’.

-In fact Harold had arrived back in England on 9 December 1918 “repatriated to Military Hospital Paddington, suffering from serious illness, Tubercle of Lung“.
+In fact he had arrived back in England on 9 December 1918 “repatriated to Military Hospital Paddington, suffering from serious illness, Tubercle of Lung“.
 On 23 April 1919 he was “discharged invalided at RN Hospital Chatham, disability 100%, Tuberculosis of Lung.
 Attributable to service“.
-Finally on 7 August 1919 Harold “died after Discharge (Invalided) at The Sanatorium Isolation Hospital, Leicester, from Pulmonary Tuberculosis“.
+Finally on 7 August 1919 he “died after Discharge (Invalided) at The Sanatorium Isolation Hospital, Leicester, from Pulmonary Tuberculosis“.

-Harold was buried at Gilroes Cemetery, Groby Road, Leicester, on 9th August 1919, plot number CC504, which had been purchased by his father John.
-Harold was accepted for commemoration by the Commonwealth War Graves Commission in February 2007 and the inscription on his gravestone now reads “H. ANSTEE Able Seaman TZ/6071 Royal Naval Vol. Reserve 7 August 1919 Age 22“.
+He was buried at Gilroes Cemetery, Groby Road, Leicester, on 9th August 1919, plot number CC504, which had been purchased by his father John.
+He was accepted for commemoration by the Commonwealth War Graves Commission in February 2007 and the inscription on his gravestone now reads “H. ANSTEE Able Seaman TZ/6071 Royal Naval Vol. Reserve 7 August 1919 Age 22“.

 Anybody who would like to add anything to this biography, please contact us at firstname.lastname@example.org.